defaultbeep/use-vali/README.md

 ```

 2. Create a server action that validates the form.
-If invalid return the data (in a specific structure) back to the client or do whatever you need to do if its valid.

 ```typescript
 // components/LoginForm/actions.ts